treyamrich/game-automation-framework/README.md

 ## Features
 The framework includes the following features with Summoners War as the main focus:

-Randomized clicking and dragging to avoid detection Image recognition and detection to check for defeated monsters Automatic selling of unwanted items
+-Randomized clicking and dragging to avoid detection -Image recognition and detection to check for defeated monsters -Automatic selling of unwanted items
-Automatic replaying of battles
+-Automatic replaying of battles

 ## Customization
 The script can be easily customized to perform different actions or to farm different dungeons.
 Simply edit the values in the following variables to adjust the script's behavior: